argoproj/argo-events/docs/tutorials/07-filters.md

   }
   ```

-Data Filters are applied on `data` within the payload.
+Data Filter are applied on `data` within the payload.
 We will make a simple HTTP request
 to webhook gateway with request data as `{"message":"this is my first webhook"}` and apply
-data filters on `message`.
+data filter on `message`.

 A data filter has following fields,